-- This chapter includes an updated analysis of all Planned Roadway Projects in Carroll County.
-Following this examination, 24 roads were removed; 44 roadways remain future Planned Major Streets and Planned Neighborhood Connections.
-Maps and descriptions of each are provided by geographic area. - Future road improvements were ranked using 10 criteria, as described on page 64.
-Following this assignment of points, all improvements are categorized as Low, Medium or High Priority.
+- Includes an updated analysis of all Planned Roadway Projects in Carroll County. - 24 roads were removed - 44 roadways remain future Planned Major Streets and Planned Neighborhood Connections.
+Maps and descriptions of each are provided by geographic area. - Future road improvements were ranked using 10 criteria, as described on page 64. - All improvements are categorized as Low, Medium or High Priority.